Persie0/SimplyTranslate-dart/README.md

 # Credits
 Credits go to:
 https://github.com/gabrielpacheco23/google-translator
-which I used in my Dart project but also as a template for this package.
+which was used as a template for this package.